Court Awards Four Years Imprisonment To A Drug Dealer - UrduPoint

 Court Awards Four Years Imprisonment To A Drug Dealer

-Noor Amin was found guilty of possessing 1100 grams of hashish and was arrested by Banni police in 2020.
+Nauman was found guilty of possessing 1370 grams of hashish and was arrested by Kahutta police in 2021.

 After recording evidence of the witnesses and final arguments by the defence and prosecution counsels, the Judge also imposed a fine of Rs 20,000 on the convict besides giving an imprisonment sentence.